pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumiup-bring-your-whole-team-to-pulumi/index.md

 ---
 title: Easily bring your team to Pulumi with SAML SSO and SCIM
+title_tag: Bring your team to Pulumi with SAML SSO & SCIM
 date: 2021-04-20T00:00:00-07:00
-meta_desc: Pulumi has full support for enterprise authentication standards like SAML and SCIM
+meta_desc: Pulumi has full support for enterprise authentication standards like SAML and SCIM.
 meta_image: sso.png
 authors:
     - alex-mullans